google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 Bear in mind that while `<link rel="preconnect">` is pretty cheap, it can still take up valuable CPU time, particularly on secure connections.
-This is especially bad if the connection isn’t used within 10 seconds, as the browser will close it, wasting all of that early connection work.
+This is especially bad if the connection isn’t used within 10 seconds, as the browser closes it, wasting all of that early connection work.

 In general, try to use `<link rel="preload">` wherever you can, as it’s a more comprehensive performance tweak, but do keep `<link rel="preconnect">` in your